theworldasastage/hugo/content/post/impro/20181002-spontaneity.md

 I organise this workshop in different parts that I will present below.

-- Before : A form to have my team start thinking of the topic
+- __Before :__ A form to have my team start thinking of the topic
-- A brief introduction of the training and the objective
+- __Introduction :__ A brief presentation of the training and the objective
-- A warm-up : As in sport we need to warm-up our bodies and minds
+- __A warm-up :__ As in sport we need to warm-up our bodies and minds
-- Short Games : Theater use games to explore topics, these games are good to work on a particular subject.
+- __Exercises :__ Theater use games to explore topics, these games are good to work on a particular subject.
-- Scenes : Using what we learned during the games, we practice in some short scenes.
+- __Scenework :__ Using what we learned during the games, we practice in some short scenes.
-- What's next : At the end we decide what to apply in our work
+- __What's next :__ At the end we decide what to apply in our work

 > The most important part of Short Games and Scenes are the debrief.
 Contrary to usual learning, in improv and when you learn about your behaviour it's by debriefing as a group on what just happened that you can discover what are your reflexes and actions that you want to be more aware of.